Node.js TCP/IP Networking: OS Sockets & Ports

 console.log(name, entries.map(e => `${e.address}/${e.family}`));

-The output is platform and machine dependent.
+}The output depends on the machine.
 You will usually see a loopback interface and one or more non-loopback interfaces.
 Laptops have Wi-Fi.
-Servers may have several NICs.
+Servers may have several network cards.
 Containers may see virtual interfaces.
 VPNs add tunnel interfaces.
-Cloud hosts add names that reflect the guest OS, not the provider's product page.
+Cloud hosts expose names chosen by the guest OS, not the provider's dashboard.

-os.networkInterfaces() may return entries shaped like this:
+os.networkInterfaces() may return entries shaped like this -

 {